-Through the research project, students are contributing to the Ford Program's mission by:
+Through the research project, students are contributing to the objective of the international development studies minor by:

-conducting scholarship that seeks solutions to real-world challenges;
+conducting original research in a developing country that seeks solutions to real-world challenges;

 critically examining the causes and consequences of extreme poverty;

-working with people in local settings to investigate that community's obstacles to human welfare and dignity.
+working with people in local settings to investigate obstacles to human welfare and dignity.

 Students are generally expected to be at the research site for a minimum of six weeks.
 Exceptions can be made but will need to be approved through the junior review process.

 The research project will normally take place in the developing world.
 In very exceptional cases, it might be conducted at an international development organization in the developed world if a strong case can be made that the research is grounded in a real developing-world challenge.